Web designers looking at computer screen inside agency office

 Your website is the vessel that will carry the bulk of your brand messaging, so high logo visibility is a great way to tie your message to your visual identity.

-The following are some quick and easy steps you can take that will help you change your logo for most WordPress environments, including a standard WordPress theme, a non-standard WordPress theme, and a custom WordPress theme.
+The following are some quick and easy steps you can take that will help you change your logo in most WordPress environments, including a standard WordPress theme, a non-standard WordPress theme, and a custom WordPress theme.

 Note: Remember to always create a backup of your site and use a local development tool, like Local, before making widespread changes to your WordPress site.

-Changing a Logo on a Standard WordPress Theme
+Changing a logo on a standard WordPress theme

 For most standard WordPress themes, you’ll be able to follow these steps to change your header logo.